-The Fire Prevention Division of Truckee Meadows Fire Protection District consists of a Fire Marshal, a Fire Prevention Specialist and an Office Assistant.
-We provide services to the community that include, but are not limited to, fire plan review, business license inspection, public education, community risk reduction and fire investigation.
+The Fire Prevention Division of Truckee Meadows Fire Protection District provides services to the community for fire plan review, business license inspection, public education and outreach, community risk reduction and fire investigation.

 Be Prepared for Wildfire!

 A wildfire can move quickly through an area.
 Creating defensible and survivable space is the most important thing you can do to prepare your home for wildfire.
-May is Wildfire Awareness Month.
-For more information and a schedule of events please click here.
 Preparation and planning are key components for the safety of your family and home.
 It is important for the community to work together to prepare for wildfire.
 See the Living with Fire website for important information for our area.